dsnet/tri-approx/README.md

 In both FPGA implementations, the pipeline length is 6 stages.
-The shaded green regions represent logic needed to do reflections and corrections, while the shaded blue regions represent the logic actually need to do the Taylor series expansions.
+The shaded green regions represent logic needed to do reflections and corrections, while the shaded blue regions represent the logic actually needed to do the Taylor series expansions.
+The *CLAMP* operator at the end of both pipelines is performing the overflow check as shown in the C implementation.
+Also, all the constants shown are not upscaled according to their fixed-point counterpoints.
+In general, the bit-widths of the data lines is 18-bits.
+However, the wiring to shift the bits is not shown.

 ## Results ##